 For advanced Google Scholar tips visit the Web searching page in the Library's Grey Literature and Other Sources guide.

-You may also find the following guides and pages useful for this course:
+You may also find the following guides useful:

 Check out our full range of subject guides here.